-An observational study (2017) published in the Journal for Aging and Health found that individuals in the Medicare population who were willing to attempt to use an online version of the National DPP lifestyle change program were able to meaningfully engage with the program.
+An observational study (2017) published in the Journal for Aging and Health found that individuals in the Medicare population willing to attempt to use an online version of the National DPP lifestyle change program could meaningfully engage with the program.
 Participants lost 7.5% of their body weight at 12 months in addition to improving glucose control and decreasing total cholesterol.
 While this study is not generalizable to the entire population of older adults, it provides evidence that online delivery of the National DPP can be successful for older populations.

 More recent research (2022) from the Preventing Diabetes Through Digital Coaching for Translation and Scalability Trial (PREDICTS) examined the effectiveness of a digital diabetes prevention program (d-DPP).
 A subgroup of participants were 65 years of age and older.
-Interestingly, for this subgroup, there was a greater reduction in HbA1C and body weight through d-DPP than through small-group education.
-The evidence showed that d-DPPs are as effective as in-person MDPP offerings and, as the researchers suggested, that d-DPPs should be considered a viable option to fill the demand for more MDPP providers.
+Interestingly, this subgroup had a greater reduction in HbA1C and body weight through d-DPP than through small-group education.
+The evidence showed that d-DPPs are as effective as in-person MDPP offerings and suggested that d-

+DPPs should be considered a viable option to fill the demand for more MDPP providers.

-Of note, according to the Evaluation of the Medicare Diabetes Prevention Program: Second Evaluation Report, 39% of all Medicare beneficiaries live over 25 miles from the nearest MDPP location.
-The report also suggests that there have been too few enrollees in the MDPP, since its inception in 2018, and too little time has elapsed after participation to effectively assess the impact on the incidence of diabetes and healthcare expenditures.
-However, there is sufficient data to show that MDPP beneficiaries lose weight.
+According to the Evaluation of the Medicare Diabetes Prevention Program: Second Evaluation Report, 39% of all Medicare beneficiaries live over 25 miles from the nearest MDPP location.
+The report also suggests that there have been too few enrollees in the MDPP since its inception in 2018, and too little time has elapsed after participation to effectively assess the impact on the incidence of diabetes and healthcare expenditures.
+There is sufficient data, however, to show that MDPP beneficiaries lose weight.